Spontaneous symmetry-breaking in optomechanical cavity: Appendix: Optomechanical signal in reflected light calculated using the input-output relations approach

-We are interested in an optomechanical signal of the "membrane-in-the-middle" optomechanical cavity schematically depicted in Fig.\ref{f1}.
+We are interested in an optomechanical signal of the "membrane-in-the-middle" optomechanical cavity schematically depicted in Fig.\ref{f1} while parameters of the mirrors and membrane are given by Eq.(\ref{mirrorL}).
 Specifically, we consider small deviations $x$ of the membrane from its central position and calculate the $x$-dependent component of the backscattered light when the cavity is exited with a strong coherent light of frequency $\omega_L$.
-To be specific, we set the following scattering matrixes: